When can I use contraception after having a baby?

 - contraceptive patch (more than 99% effective if used correctly)

-But if you're breastfeeding, have certain health conditions or a risk of blood clots, you're usually advised not to start the combined pill, ring or patch until at least six weeks after giving birth.
+But if you're breastfeeding, have certain health conditions, or a risk of blood clots, you'll usually be advised to delay using the combined pill, ring or patch until at least 6 weeks after the birth.

-If you're breastfeeding or developed certain medical conditions during pregnancy or delivery, you'll need to wait until at least six weeks before you can use the:
+If you're breastfeeding or you've developed certain medical conditions during pregnancy or delivery, you'll need to wait until at least 6 weeks before you can use the: